masterbtcltc/omnilite/src/omnicore/doc/rpc-api.md

   {
-    "txid" : "hash",                   // (string) the hash of the transaction of this offer "propertyid" : n,                  // (number) the identifier of the tokens for sale "seller" : "address",              // (string) the Bitcoin address of the seller "amountavailable" : "n.nnnnnnnn",  // (string) the number of tokens still listed for sale and currently available "bitcoindesired" : "n.nnnnnnnn",   // (string) the number of bitcoins desired in exchange "unitprice" : "n.nnnnnnnn" ,       // (string) the unit price (BTC/token) "timelimit" : nn,                  // (number) the time limit in blocks a buyer has to pay following a successful accept "minimumfee" : "n.nnnnnnnn",       // (string) the minimum mining fee a buyer has to pay to accept this offer "amountaccepted" : "n.nnnnnnnn",   // (string) the number of tokens currently reserved for pending "accept" orders "accepts": [                       // (array of JSON objects) a list of pending "accept" orders {
+    "txid" : "hash",                   // (string) the hash of the transaction of this offer "propertyid" : n,                  // (number) the identifier of the tokens for sale "seller" : "address",              // (string) the Feathercoin address of the seller "amountavailable" : "n.nnnnnnnn",  // (string) the number of tokens still listed for sale and currently available "feathercoindesired" : "n.nnnnnnnn",   // (string) the number of feathercoins desired in exchange "unitprice" : "n.nnnnnnnn" ,       // (string) the unit price (FTC/token) "timelimit" : nn,                  // (number) the time limit in blocks a buyer has to pay following a successful accept "minimumfee" : "n.nnnnnnnn",       // (string) the minimum mining fee a buyer has to pay to accept this offer "amountaccepted" : "n.nnnnnnnn",   // (string) the number of tokens currently reserved for pending "accept" orders "accepts": [                       // (array of JSON objects) a list of pending "accept" orders {
-        "buyer" : "address",               // (string) the Bitcoin address of the buyer "block" : nnnnnn,                  // (number) the index of the block that contains the "accept" order "blocksleft" : nn,                 // (number) the number of blocks left to pay "amount" : "n.nnnnnnnn"            // (string) the amount of tokens accepted and reserved "amounttopay" : "n.nnnnnnnn"       // (string) the amount in bitcoins needed finalize the trade },
+        "buyer" : "address",               // (string) the Feathercoin address of the buyer "block" : nnnnnn,                  // (number) the index of the block that contains the "accept" order "blocksleft" : nn,                 // (number) the number of blocks left to pay "amount" : "n.nnnnnnnn"            // (string) the amount of tokens accepted and reserved "amounttopay" : "n.nnnnnnnn"       // (string) the amount in feathercoins needed finalize the trade },
       ...
     ]